List of Desperate Housewives characters

-Original and partial cast of Desperate Housewives, from left to right: Paul Young, Martha Huber, Mary Alice Young, Zach Young, Bree Van de Kamp, Rex Van de Kamp, Lynette Scavo, Tom Scavo, Susan Delfino, Julie Mayer, John Rowland, Gabrielle Solis, Carlos Solis, Edie Britt, and Mike Delfino.
+Original and partial ensemble cast of Desperate Housewives.
+From left to right: Paul Young, Martha Huber, Mary Alice Young, Zach Young, Bree Van de Kamp, Rex Van de Kamp, Lynette Scavo, Tom Scavo, Susan Delfino, Julie Mayer, John Rowland, Gabrielle Solis, Carlos Solis, Edie Britt, and Mike Delfino.

-Desperate Housewives is an American comedy-drama series that aired on ABC (American Broadcasting Company).
-It focuses on the residents living on the fictional Wisteria Lane as narrated by their deceased neighbor, Mary Alice Young (Brenda Strong).
-Specifically, the series follows four protagonists and Mary Alice's friends, Susan Mayer (Teri Hatcher), Lynette Scavo (Felicity Huffman), Bree Van de Kamp (Marcia Cross), and Gabrielle Solis (Eva Longoria).
-Desperate Housewives features an ensemble cast, which also includes the women's husbands, children, love interests, neighbors, and other acquaintances.
+Desperate Housewives is an American comedy-drama series that aired on ABC for eight seasons from October 3, 2004, to May 13, 2012.
+The focus is on the secret, and often shocking, lives of the residents living on fictional Wisteria Lane, specifically the four living protagonists Susan Mayer (Teri Hatcher), Lynette Scavo (Felicity Huffman), Bree Van de Kamp (Marcia Cross), Gabrielle Solis (Eva Longoria) and the late Mary Alice Young (Brenda Strong), who recently committed suicide.
+Each episode is narrated by Mary Alice, and from her now unique perspective, she often gives biting commentary.
+The ensemble cast includes the women's husbands, children, love interests, neighbors, and other acquaintances.

 Main characters

 The following are characters whose portrayer received "Starring" billing at any point of the series.
 They are sorted in the order in which they were introduced to the main cast, and not by episode count, screen time, or popularity.